 - Social impact: I was a Lipman Family Prize Fellow in 2016-2017.
 The Lipman fellowship is part of the McNulty Leadership Program housed at Wharton Business School.
 With other fellows from across Penn’s graduate schools, I contributed to the selection of semi-finalists for the $250,000 Lipman Prize, which is awarded annually to an organization for outstanding work in the social sector.

-I like to be outdoors for hiking, walking or running.
+I love to get outdoors for hiking, walking or running.
 Once upon a time I played volleyball, and I still try to play once in a while.
 Very recently I’ve also started to watch football (soccer) and have been following the development of the women’s professional game.